ecguerra/Palette_Town_frontend/README.md

 ## Challenges
 Getting the auth credentials to pass from the backend to the frontend was by far the hardest challenge I faced with this app.
 I became well-acquainted with the many different ways to throw a CORS error.
 I eventually solved my auth issues with a lot of reading (and some very patient friends willing to help with debugging).

+An additional challenge has been trying refactor the window reloads to state.
+It's not a bug because all the components work, but there are a few places where it would be cleaner to just have a state refresh the component instead of a hard reload.

 ## Wireframes